talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 A good case for the better performance para-virtualization provides over full virtualization is Virtio’s ‘available buffer’ notifications mechanism which saves us a lot of costly VMExits.
 For instance, given NIC emulation on a full virtualization solution, there will be a VMExit for each byte being written to the emulated device.
 With virtio, the entire buffer will be written first and only then will a single VMExit be dispatched for the purpose of notifying the host of an available buffer.

 Note that there’s an even better virtio backend implementation called vhost, which introduces in-kernel virtio devices for KVM featuring direct guest-kernel-to-host-kernel data plane, saving redundant host userspace to kernel space syscalls.
-FireCracker does not currently use this implementation.
+Firecracker does not currently use this implementation.

 Virtio specifies 3 possible transport layers offering slightly different layouts & implementations of those drivers & devices: